moment/luxon/docs/parsing.md

 - Some things are ambiguous.
 There are several Eastern Standard Times in different countries and Luxon has no way to know which one you mean without additional information (such as that the zone is America/New_York) that would make EST superfluous anyway.
 Similarly, the single-letter month and weekday formats (EEEEE) that are useful in displaying calendars graphically can't be parsed because of their ambiguity.
 - Because of the limitations above, Luxon also doesn't support the "macro" tokens that include offset names, such as "ttt" and "FFFF".

+### Parsing Two Digit Years

+In order to parse a year (or ISO week year) using the `yy` (or `kk`) tokens from a two digit string, a cutoff year after which a the year is interpreted as the current century must be used.
+By default, the cutoff date is 60, ie: the string "60" is parsed as the year 2060, and the string "61" is parsed as the year 1961.
+The cutoff year can be configured using `Settings.twoDigitCutoffYear`.

 ### Debugging

 There are two kinds of things that can go wrong when parsing a string: a) you make a mistake with the tokens or b) the information parsed from the string does not correspond to a valid date.
 To help you sort that out, Luxon provides a method called `fromFormatExplain`.
 It takes the same arguments as `fromFormat` but returns a map of information about the parse that can be useful in debugging.